41st Berlin International Film Festival

 The 41st annual Berlin International Film Festival was held from 15 to 26 February 1991.
 The festival opened with Uranus by Claude Berri.

-The Golden Bear was awarded to Italian film La casa del sorriso directed by Marco Ferreri.
+The Golden Bear was awarded to Italian film The House of Smiles directed by Marco Ferreri.

 The retrospective dedicated to Cold War films was shown at the festival.

 Jury

 The following people were announced as being on the jury for the festival: